xofbd/wqu-weather-app/README.md

 * Python's `requests` package.
 * Python's `flask` web framework.
 * working with JSON.
-* modular programming
+* modular programming.

 When a client visits the application, it:

 1. gets the client's IP address.
-2. uses the IP address to look up their location.
+1. uses the IP address to look up their location.
-3. uses their location data to greet them with temperature of the city they are located in.
+1. uses their location data to greet them with temperature of the city they are located in.

 ## Prerequisites